-See the top 25 competitors as they launch for the final day of the 2014 GEICO Bassmaster Classic presented by Diet Mountain Dew and GoPro.
+See the Top 25 anglers set out onto Lake Hartwell for the third and final day of the 2015 GEICO Bassmaster Classic presented by GoPro.

 Rojas just caught his second fish of the day, but it was a striped bass.
 Still, it shows that there are enough baitfish in the area to hold larger predatory fish.